huggingface/transformers/examples/distillation/README.md

     --dump_file data/binarized_text
 ```

-Our implementation of masked language modeling loss follows [XLM](https://github.com/facebookresearch/XLM)'s one and smoothes the probability of masking with a factor that put more emphasis on rare words.
+Our implementation of masked language modeling loss follows [XLM](https://github.com/facebookresearch/XLM)'s one and smooths the probability of masking with a factor that put more emphasis on rare words.
 Thus we count the occurrences of each tokens in the data:

 ```bash
 python scripts/token_counts.py \